 The rugby player would be taken off straight away and taken to the hospital where they would have to pop it back in place once they have done that you would have been told to wear a sling to prevent the injury happening so you wouldn’t put so much pressure for it to pop back out, you would be advice to ice your shoulder to reduce the pain you’re feeling you would have to do that for 20-30minute every three to four hours, for 2 to 3 days, you would be advised to take pain killers which would also help ease down the pain you’re feeling.
 You would have been told to go to the physiotherapy to do some exercises so it will help you get ready for whatever sport you play however you can only do the exercises you have been recommended to do by the doctor.

-However, you cannot prevent dislocating your shoulder because it is classed as and Extrinsic factor you cannot do anything to prevent dislocating your shoulder as you can’t stop someone tackling you and you dislocating your shoulder.
+However, you cannot prevent dislocating your shoulder because it is classed as an extrinsic factor.
+In short, you cannot do anything to prevent dislocating your shoulder as you can’t stop someone tackling you and you dislocating your shoulder.

 A dislocated shoulder takes quite a long time for the rugby player to recover it normally takes between 6-8 weeks for his shoulder to be in full capability for him to move his arm forward and backwards and sideways, once he returns to his sport it could take him a while till he returns to full form.